simonmichael/hledger/examples/debconf/README.md

 - `hledger -f 2025.ledger is -V`
 - `hledger -f 2025.ledger is -VQSTt --drop 1`

-The `all.ledger` file reads all the downloaded repos at once:
+The `all.ledger` file reads from all the downloaded repos:

 - `hledger -f all.ledger is -1 -YTN`
 - `hledger -f all.ledger is -1 -YT -X USD`